A Cinematic Music Series — lionel Cohen

 Composer · Songwriter · Filmmaker

-Lionel Cohen is a contemporary composer working at the intersection of orchestral music, cinematic narrative, and philosophical inquiry.
+lionel Cohen is a contemporary composer working at the intersection of orchestral music, cinematic narrative, and philosophical inquiry.
 His work is characterized by restraint at the surface and turbulence beneath — scores that ask questions the images cannot.

 G.E.M.S. represents the fullest expression of Cohen's long-standing interest in the phenomenology of the inner life: not emotion as sentiment, but cognition as drama.
 The four-volume series was developed over multiple years as a single extended meditation, each volume scored as a standalone work while remaining part of an indivisible whole.